Rafa Tresaco

-Rafael "Rafa" Tresaco Blasco (born 24 August 2000) is a Spanish professional footballer who plays as a forward for SD Huesca B.
+Rafael "Rafa" Tresaco Blasco (born 24 August 2000) is a Spanish professional footballer who plays as a forward for Cultural y Deportiva Leonesa.

 Club career

 Tresaco was born in Sabiñánigo, Huesca, Aragon, and started his career at Real Zaragoza in 2010, aged ten.
 On 19 February 2019, after failing to agree terms on a new contract, he left the club and joined Racing de Santander.

 On 10 April 2019, Tresaco was promoted to Racing's first team to cover for injured Jon Ander.
 He made his senior debut eleven days later, coming on as a late substitute for Alberto Noguera in a 1–1 Segunda División B home draw against SD Amorebieta.

 Assigned to the reserves for the 2019–20 campaign, Tresaco made his professional debut on 4 January 2020, replacing Jon Ander late into a 0–0 away draw against CD Mirandés in the Segunda División.
 On 2 October, he joined Marbella FC in the third division.

+On 23 June 2021, Tresaco signed for Primera División RFEF side Algeciras CF. On 31 July of the following year, he moved to another reserve team, SD Huesca B in Tercera Federación.

+In August 2023, Tresaco was promoted to the main squad of the Oscenses after impressing during the pre-season.
+On 8 August of the following year, he joined Zamora CF in the third tier.

+On 26 June 2025, Cultural y Deportiva Leonesa announced the signing of Tresaco.